showall/football_players_analytics_2021-22/README.md

 ### Business Problem Statements

-The following questions were considered in analysis the business problem:

-- Which types of customers are more likely to respond to an offer ?
-- Is there any incremental impact from the marketing campaign ?
+Mainly, we want to answer from the dataset who are :-

+a) The Best Performing Best Goalkeepers across top 5 European Soccer Leagues in footballing 2021/22 season ?

+b) The Best Performing Best Centrebacks across top 5 European Soccer Leagues in footballing 2021/22 season ?

+c) The Best Performing Best Midfielders(attacking attributes) across top 5 European Soccer Leagues in footballing 2021/22 season ?

+d) The Best Performing Best Centre-Forward across top 5 European Soccer Leagues in footballing 2021/22 season ?

 ### Data

-The three input data files portfolio.json, profile.json, transcript.json are
-stored in the data folders.

-### Exploratory Analysis and Data Preprocessing

-Column splitting, missing data operations and features engineering to provide better clarity in business contexts.
-Further, each offer and transaction are merged with the demographic data of the customers.
-The final dataset shows the interactions between the customers and the offers provided with the net spent and rewards claimed.

-### Model Fitting

-Data are trained on four different models (Random Forest Classifier, Gradient Boosting, Light Gradient Boosting, Extreme Gradient Boosting) and selected for the best based on accuracy scores.
-The model is to be improved via Grid Search.

-### Correlation Analysis

-The data is also used to map the univariate correlation between key demographic features.
+The main data file is  fbref_stats_2021_22_Five_European_Leagues.csv

-The fitted model can be used to predict the likely outcome of hit rate based on the recommendation from the correlation to confirm the recommendation.
+### Data Cleaning and Data Engineering

+Missing data operations and features engineering to augment the data set.
+Data sets are divided into segments to answer the questions posed in the problem statements.
+Further, a "scoring" column is added to be used for ranking for each segment.

 ### Analysis and Justification

-To test the result of the hit rate, the t-test could be use to compare the difference in sales performance for the target segment between transactions between non-offer receiving  and offer receiving groups.
+The results are shown as tabular and graphical form in the .ipynb file.

 ### 5. Report and Github

-A full analysis report is included, Capstone_Project-Report.pdf.
+A presentation report can also be found in  https://medium.com/@gerardsho/who-stood-out-in-the-2021-22-football-season-dd671eb293dc
-The github repository has been stored in ( https://github.com/showall/starbucks_reward_program.git)
+The github repository has been stored in https://github.com/showall/football_players_analytics_2021-22.git